wnameless/rubycollect4j/README.md

 ```

 Since v2.0.0, Java 8 is required.<br/>
-Static class Ruby has been introduced in v2.0.0.<br/>
+Class Ruby has been introduced in v2.0.0.<br/>
 It provides a super convenient way to access the numerous features of RubyCollect4J.<br/>
-All static classes and methods under Ruby class are well documented, feel free to try by yourself.
+All static classes and methods under Ruby class are well documented, feel free to try them by yourself.

+Demo Ruby:
 ```java
 Ruby.Array.copyOf(Arrays.asList(1,2,3,4));
 Ruby.Hash.of("abc",123);